 We believe that the Bible reveals the character and the desires of God and provides us with a way to know Him.
 It is inspired by God and is without error in the original writings.
 Its 66 books are the complete revelation of His will for our salvation and the Divine and final authority for Christian faith and life.

 We believe that Jesus Christ is both God and man, having been conceived of the Holy Spirit and born of a virgin.
 He lived a sinless life, yet died on the cross as a sacrifice for our sins.
 He physically rose from the dead and ascended into heaven where He now sits at the right hand of God the Father as our High Priest and Advocate.

 We believe that the ministry of the Holy Spirit is to glorify the Lord Jesus Christ.
 He convicts people of sin and gives life to people who confess faith in Jesus Christ.
 He then indwells, guides, instructs, and fills believers so that they can live God-honoring lives.

-We believe that the true Church is composed of everyone who through faith in Jesus Christ has been given new life by the Holy Spirit and are united in the Body of Christ, with Christ as their Head.
+We believe that the true Church is composed of everyone who through faith in Jesus Christ has been given new life by the Holy Spirit and is united in the Body of Christ, with Christ as their Head.
 Only members of the true Church are eligible for membership in the local church.

 BAPTISM AND THE LORD'S SUPPER

 We believe that water baptism and the Lord’s Supper are unique testimonies to the saving grace that God has given to believers in Jesus Christ.
 They are commanded by God to be practiced within the Church.
 They are not, however, to be viewed as means of salvation.

 We believe in the personal and physical return of our Lord Jesus Christ; our hope in His return has a vital bearing on the personal life and service of the believer.